EU slams 'war crimes' in Ukraine but new sanctions unlikely

 But Lithuanian Foreign Minister Gabrielius Landsbergis, whose country borders Russia and Belarus, warned against “sanctions fatigue.”

-“We cannot get tired, imposing sanctions.
+“We cannot get tired imposing sanctions.
 We cannot get tired, offering assistance and help to Ukraine,” he said.
+Landsbergis said the EU must target oil, which is a major source of revenue for Russia .

 He said the EU must start thinking about what kind of attack by Russia would constitute a “red line” for tougher measures.
 The shelling of cities and civilians, he said, doesn’t appear to be enough to persuade some member countries “but somewhere there, there has to be one.”

-Landsbergis also said that Lithuania, Latvia and Estonia need their defenses bolstered by partner countries.
+Landsbergis also said that the Baltic nations of Lithuania, Latvia and Estonia need their defenses bolstered by partner countries.

 “I think we need to see more equipment, and first of all the actual defense plans (for) the Baltic countries that would reflect the changed strategic reality of the region,” he told reporters.